 Please press the RST button for less than 1 second, make sure Sprite is in host mode and the LED is blinking slowly(once per second).

 Please make sure your router is turned on and has a signal of at least 2 bars on your phone at the location where your device is installed.
-Sprite only connects to 2.4 GHz Wi-Fi networks.
+The Netro controller only connects to 2.4 GHz Wi-Fi networks.
 You might also try to reboot your router.

 If your app shows the device is offline, your Sprite is unable to connect to your home WiFi (possible causes: 1. your router is down; 2.
 Wi-Fi signal is weak; 3. the SSID/password is changed) or the router has no access to the internet.
 If your app shows the device is online, you do not need to do anything.
 There was a network glitch when the device tried to get the watering schedules from the cloud server.
 The light will be back to steady when it updates the schedules successfully in an hour.
 Reboot your sprite (unplug and replug the power) if it does not.